PronunciationHub

 At a glance

-• Categories: Foods & dishes, wines & spirits, brands, cities, landmarks, plus 10 phrasebook themes per language.
+• Categories: Foods & dishes, wines & spirits, brands, cities, landmarks, plus 10 phrasebook themes per language (greetings, essentials, restaurant, travel, shopping, emergencies, numbers & time, dating, family, feelings).

-• Audio: Native-voice neural TTS — Kokoro for English and Spanish, ElevenLabs Multilingual v2 for Italian.
+• Audio: Native-voice neural TTS — Kokoro for English and Spanish, ElevenLabs Multilingual v2 for Italian and French.

 • Verification: IPA cross-checked with the espeak-ng phonemizer; translations cross-checked against bilingual references before publishing.